hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 - The Record does not exist.
 - The Record is final.
-- Its signer is not authorized to report on that Record.
+- Its signer is not authorized to report on any of the provided properties.
-- None of the provided PropertyValues match the types specified in the Record's RecordType.
+- Any of the provided PropertyValues do not match the types specified in the Record's Schema.
+- Any of the provided PropertyValue's data types do not match the data type specified in the PropertyDefinition.

 Create Proposal